Case Details

 What Were the Facts of This Case?

-Choo Han Teck J dismissed the application for Madam Liu to represent Ding Horng and directed the company to obtain legal representation.
-At the next pre-trial conference, Madam Liu returned and insisted that both the court and the presiding officer were wrong, asserting that she was entitled to represent the company.
-The court explained the requirement under O 5 r 6(2) of the Rules of Court (Cap 322, R 5, 2014 Rev Ed) more than once.
-Ding Horng was given yet another opportunity to obtain counsel.
-When it did not do so, the court struck out Ding Horng’s claim on 19 September 2018.
+The court dismissed the application for Madam Liu to represent the company and directed that the plaintiff obtain legal representation.
+At the next pre-trial conference, Madam Liu returned and insisted that both the court and the presiding officer were wrong, asserting that she was entitled to represent the plaintiff.
+The court explained the requirement under O 5 r 6(2) that a company must be represented by counsel.
+Despite this, the plaintiff was given yet another opportunity to obtain counsel.
+The Registrar directed that if the plaintiff did not engage counsel, the claim would be struck out.
+The plaintiff did not do so, and the claim was struck out on 19 September 2018 by the Registrar.

 What Were the Key Legal Issues?